 While nylon collars might be less stiff, nothing beats the style of traditional leather.
-In this article, James Cross reviews six of the best leather dog collars to help you find a durable and comfortable product for your pet.
+In this article, Richard Cross reviews six of the best leather dog collars to help you find a durable and comfortable product for your pet.

 After researching hundreds of leather dog collars, my top pick is the excellent Perri's Padded Collar.
 It's a stylish option that's made with an outstanding level of craftmanship.
 It's also highly durable and available in a range of sizes and colors.

 A high-quality and durable collar is an essential purchase for any dog owner.
 Aside from providing an attachment for a leash, a collar provides vital contact information if your dog gets lost.

 One of the most popular materials for collars is leather - mainly because of its traditional appearance.
 The great thing about leather is it can be soft without sacrificing durability.
 If properly maintained, a high-quality leather dog collar can also last a long time - although they tend to be less flexible than nylon alternatives.